wangcaidao/Chaos-Prediction-Different-Methods-and-Models/README.md

 4. **Evaluate Training Results**:
    After training, to test the trained model, set `i=2` in the main function.
 We use `/configs/XXX/test.yaml` to set various hyperparameters.
 Testing includes short-term prediction and long-term modeling, which can be switched by changing the files used in the `.yaml` configuration.
 After running, the model's output will be saved as `.mat` files in the `/pred` folder.
 Then, use the following scripts in the root directory to visualize the results:
-   - `plot_NonDelay`: Evaluate short-term prediction results for non-delayed sequences.
+   - `plot_NonDelay`: Evaluate short-term prediction results for Non-delayed chaotic time series systems.
-   - `plot_NonDelay_phase`: Evaluate long-term prediction results for non-delayed sequences (plot phase diagrams).
+   - `plot_NonDelay_phase`: Evaluate long-term prediction results for Non-delayed chaotic time series systems (plot phase diagrams).
-   - `plot_TimeDelay`: Evaluate short-term prediction results for delayed sequences.
+   - `plot_TimeDelay`: Evaluate short-term prediction results for Time-delayed chaotic time series systems.
-   - `plot_TimeDelay_phase`: Evaluate long-term prediction results for delayed sequences (plot phase diagrams).
+   - `plot_TimeDelay_phase`: Evaluate long-term prediction results for Time-delayed chaotic time series systems (plot phase diagrams).

 **Additional: About Onestep**
 We also provide code for one-step prediction training and evaluation (only applicable to S2S-1P and S2S-TD).
 After preparing the time series, use `gen_dataset_onestep.m` to create the dataset, `train_onestep.py` for training and testing, and `plot_OneStep` to view the test results.